huement/hui-prism/docs/README.md

 # Build the theme first
 npm run build:dev

-# Start a local server in the testbed directory
+# Start a local server in the docs directory
-cd testbed
+cd docs
 python3 -m http.server 8080

 # Open in browser